AmineDjuric/Car-simulation-Brussels-/Statistics/README.md

-Thoses files are complementary to the YoutubeVideo: How to generate statistics from SUMO: https://www.youtube.com/watch?v=OwOpgyhk230 https://github.com/bluemix/sumoStats/tree/master
+Thoses files are complementary to the YoutubeVideo:
+"How to generate statistics from SUMO" https://www.youtube.com/watch?v=OwOpgyhk230 https://github.com/bluemix/sumoStats/tree/master